bukepo/openthread/doc/site/en/guides/porting/validate-the-port.md

 ## Step 7: Verify random number generation

-Demonstrate random number generation by executing the `factoryreset` command and verifying a new random extended address.
+Demonstrate random number generation by executing the `thread erase` command and verifying a new random extended address.

 ```
 > extaddr
 a660421703f3fdc3
 Done
-> factoryreset
+> thread erase
 ```

 Wait a couple of seconds...